inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_cloudtrail_trail.md

 ## Parameters

 `trail_name` _(required)_
-: This resource expects a single parameter, the CloudTrail Name which uniquely identifies it.
+: This resource expects a single parameter, the CloudTrail name which uniquely identifies it.
   This can be passed either as a string or as a `trail_name: 'value'` key-value entry in a hash.

 See also the [AWS documentation on CloudTrail](https://docs.aws.amazon.com/cloudtrail/index.html#lang/en_us).